Meet Advising Staff

 “As a first generation college student, I understand the apprehension students experience when enrolling in college the first time.
 I enjoy helping students understand the enrollment process.
 Working with Student Veterans is an especially rewarding experience for me.
 I am thankful for the opportunity to help our students meet their educational goals.”

-Prior to joining the ACC staff in 2003, Ms. Trevino worked for the Alvin Independent School District.
-In addition to assisting international students with admission to ACC, she coordinates the College Day program as well as sponsoring the International Student Club.
+Prior to joining the ACC staff in 2018, Mrs. Jones worked as an academic advisor and student recruiter for Wharton County Junior College.
+In addition to advising and assisting international students with admission to ACC, she coordinates the College Day program as well as sponsors the International Student Club.

 Rachel Garry, Academic Advisor